lcolosi/WaveSpectrum/README.md

 # Source Code for:

 Luke Colosi, Nicholas Pizzo, Laurent Grare, and Luc Lenain.
 Observations of Surface Gravity Wave Spectra from Moving Platforms.
-Journal of Atmospheric and Oceanic Technology, in prep.
+Journal of Atmospheric and Oceanic Technology, under review.

 # Abstract